Comparing Low Interest Credit Card Offers

 Here are the typical APRs charged by card issuers:

 - APR for purchases.
 The most common APR, this rate is applied when you carry a balance.
-Some cards, such as the Amex EveryDay, offer a 0% intro offer for a set time, in the case of the EveryDay, for 15 months.
+Some cards, such as The Amex EveryDay® Credit Card from American Express†, offer a 0% intro offer for a set time, in the case of the EveryDay, for 15 months.
 Then, the balance is charged at the go-to rate of 14.74% - 25.74% variable, which is usually the standard rate for the card.

 - APR for balance transfers.
 Similar to the purchase APR, balance transfer cards will usually offer a 0% intro APR for a set amount of time, then revert to the go-to rate.